 Managing Workplace Injuries

-Following up on our previous blog post, we also received some great tips from Birmingham clinician Morgan Jackson, PT, DPT on managing workplace injuries.
+Following up on our previous blog post on Preventing Workplace Injuries, we also received some great tips from Birmingham clinician Morgan Jackson, PT, DPT on managing workplace injuries.

 - Know Your Body: It’s important to monitor any aches and pains that begin to appear.
 The earlier you catch the injury the better – if injuries last more than 2-3 weeks, it’s time to see someone.
 Recovery can be much quicker, and you can avoid more serious issues that could require surgery and/or physical therapy.

 - Know Your Symptoms: Dull aches that go away may be normal, but a persistent burning sensation or sharp pain may indicate that it’s time to see someone.